redvers/odbc-tutorial/docs/simple/custom-types.md

   fun read(): (PosixDate, String iso^) ?
 ```

-In the following pages, we will fully implement SQLJson, compatable with `ponylang/json`.
+In the following pages, we will fully implement SQLJson, compatible with `ponylang/json`.